IbrahimTanyalcin/cam-to-mp4/README.md

 - By default, `.media` files are **sorted** and then processed.
 The `-e` option can be specified to another string to process instead of `media`.

+## PRs and Issues

+There is a shortened, commented version of the script inside `chatGPTcomments` folder.
+If you have any suggestions/features etc., send a PR.